RapidVet-H (Canine DEA 1) (Canada)This page contains information on RapidVet-H (Canine DEA 1) for veterinary use.

 4. DISPENSE 1 drop of diluent (40 µl) from the dropping bottle into the well marked “Auto-Agglutination Saline Screen”.

 5. ASPIRATE a small amount of patient sample into the pipette and release 1 drop (50 µl) into the well marked “Auto-Agglutination Saline Screen”.
-(See Note 1 for correct use of the pipette.)
+(See Procedure Note 1 for correct use of the pipette.)
 Using a stirrer and pressing downward with the flat portion of the stirrer, spread and mix the materials within the ENTIRETY of this well for about 10 seconds.
+ROCK the card, using a transaxial motion, for approximately 30 seconds and look for agglutination.

 6. A small percentage of ill dogs and of healthy dogs auto-agglutinate.
 If agglutination is observed, STOP the test and perform normal cell washing procedures before proceeding.
 It may be possible to determine whether the dog is DEA 1 positive or negative despite the auto-agglutination if the auto-agglutination is light.
 However, due to the difficulty of differentiation between positive and negative results in such circumstances, this should be attempted only in emergency situations when the time and/or staff necessary to wash the cells is not available.
 If the user proceeds on this basis, the following criteria could be used: If the appearance in the patient well is the same as in the auto-agglutination well, the dog is likely DEA 1 negative.
 If the result in the patient well appears as substantially more agglutination than in the auto-agglutination well, the dog is likely DEA 1 positive.